Contrastive Reasoning Alignment: Reinforcement Learning from Hidden Representations: Theoretical Analysis

 \begin{definition}[Superficial Safety Alignment] A policy $\pi$ exhibits \emph{superficial safety alignment} if

 for some constant $\delta > 0$.
 This captures the failure mode where the model produces a safe terminal response while traversing unsafe latent reasoning states. \end{definition}

 \begin{assumption}[Continuity and Local Controllability] The projection head $f_\omega$ and safety head $g_\psi$ are Lipschitz continuous.
-Moreover, for any policy $\pi$ and sufficiently small $\epsilon > 0$, there exists a locally perturbed policy $\tilde{\pi}$ whose output distribution remains unchanged while its final latent representation $z_T$ is adjusted by at most $\epsilon$. \end{assumption}
+Moreover, for any policy $\pi$, there exists a radius $\epsilon_0 > 0$ such that for any sufficiently small latent perturbation budget $0 < \epsilon \le \epsilon_0$, there exists a locally perturbed policy $\tilde{\pi}$ whose output distribution remains unchanged, while its final latent representation satisfies